 Polycystic ovary syndrome (PCOS) is a relatively common hormonal disorder.
 In addition to irregular periods, there are two main symptoms of PCOS: excess androgen (a male hormone that can cause facial and body hair growth, acne and thinning scalp hair) and enlarged ovaries containing fluid-filled sacs that surround the eggs.

-A pelvic exam, ultrasound and blood tests are often used to diagnose PCOS.
+A pelvic exam, ultrasound and blood tests are often used to diagnose the condition and help determine the best treatment for PCOS.

 Thyroid conditions